darthyoshiboy/pixtochatbot/README.md

 ===============

 This is a Twitch IRC Bot based on Ehsankia's SimpleTwitchBot written in Python.
-It is mostly hacked together to offer a means of using RevloBot currency [Revlo.co](https://www.revlo.co) to allow user generated/sourced content in your stream.
+It is mostly hacked together to offer a means of tracking currency to allow user generated/sourced content in your stream.

 If you like what you see here, go checkout [SimpleTwitchBot](https://github.com/EhsanKia/SimpleTwitchBot)